By Tech Powered Dad | August 11, 2011

 The use of Brainetics tricks (or Vedic math) has been pretty well established as an authentic method that most anyone can learn for doing very complex problems.
 The criticism I’ve heard of it is that with Brainetics tricks, you don’t really gain the same insights into how the arithmetic works like you should with the commonly taught methods of the Western world.

 Of course, the flip side of that argument is that American kids aren’t always achieving at the level that suggests our methods are effective.
 There are certainly times when a student (or adult) gets to the point where they don’t care how much insight they have into the math.
 They just need to start getting some correct answers.

 Bottom Line on Brainetics Reviews

 There’s a lot of controversy out there over Brainetics.
 It’s not the scam that some claim it is.
 It is a cleverly repackaged spin on an ancient technique.
 Wisely, the creators have created the DVD’s in such a way that kids really enjoy them.
 Not every student needs Brainetics, but as a teacher, I am all for any mathematically sound method that helps kids learn.
 Brainetics seems to fit the bill.
-At $150, it’s not cheap, but it’s about the same as a few hours of one on one tutoring.
+It’s price has come down over the years to where it really doesn’t cost more now than an hour or two of tutoring.

-Visit the Brainetics.com site to get the best price on Brainetics.
+Visit the Amazon to get the best price on Brainetics.